jputlock/NoTeX/README.md

 ## Development
 Interested in development?
 Great!
-Below are a set of instructions to quick start you into the development process!
-You can also join the [Discord](https://discord.gg/wGJrKBz) for communicating with other developers!
+Below are a set of instructions to quick start you into the development process.
+You can also join the [Discord](https://discord.gg/wGJrKBz) for communicating with other developers.

 ### Quick Setup